Whether owning or renting a building or office space, it pays to invest in and manage an energy-efficient work premises.

-- attract new tenants faster
+- attracting new tenants faster

-- have lower tenant turnover
+- lower tenant turnover

-- command higher rents and prices
+- commanding higher rents and quicker sales

-- improve occupants’ productivity
+- improved occupants’ productivity

-- improve reputation.
+- improved reputation.

 Conducting an energy-efficiency assessment shows business owners and management how and where energy is used, where to improve usage and equipment and reduce costs.